Why sponsor a child?

 Email [email protected] with questions/inquiries about different types of sponsorships and/or what would be the best fit for you.

-What does the $40/month orphan sponsorship cover?
+What does the $45/month Vulnerable Child sponsorship cover?

 How can I communicate with my sponsored child?